anchor/fleet-magento-docs/docs/configuring-magento-for-fleet/configure-cache-and-sessions.md

-In this step we'll configure Magento to store its sessions and cache in [Redis](http://redis.io), a fast key-value store.
+In this step we'll configure Magento to store its sessions and cache in [Redis](http://redis.io), a fast key-value store, using the [Credis client](https://github.com/colinmollenhour/credis).
 Using Redis, Magento will be able to share its cache and sessions between multiple application servers.
 As an added benefit, storing the cache and sessions in Redis provides a notable speed boost.

 ### Prerequisites